JanCoe/dotfiles/auto/fedora-i3/README.md

 14. Install Jetbrains Toolbox App from their website.
 Use that to install Pycharm and RustRover.

+15. Install HyperBackupExplorer from Synology website for exploring backups.

-15. In future, to update system (between Fedora versions) run 'update'.
+16. In future, to update system (between Fedora versions) run 'update'.

-16. To clean up extra kernels, run 'sudo ./remove_kernels.sh'.
+17. To clean up extra kernels, run 'sudo ./remove_kernels.sh'.